Every time you fire your rifle, there will be outside factors affecting round placement.

 To adjust your sights for MOA, how you do it will depend on what you’re working with.
 For this example, we’ll talk about clicks.
 Back to our example of hitting the target 2" too low—or 2" away from the bullseye.
 To hit your target, you’ll want to make clicks.
 If your rifle sights have1/4 clicks, that will equal 1/4".
 This means, to move 2", you’ll need to click 8 times.
 If you wanted to move 4", that’s 16 times.
 Just remember, it’s 4 clicks per inch.
 Of course, if you have a rifle with 1/2 or 1/8 clicks, that will change the number of clicks you need to make to reach 1" or 1 MOA.

-If you’re working with a red dot optic by chance, you may see something like a 4 MOA, this means the red dot, from 100 yards covers 4”.
-If you’re 200 yards away, your dot covers 8”.
-Again, the further away you are, the bigger your angle.
+If you’re working with a red dot optic by chance, you may see something like a 4 MOA, which means the red dot, from 100 yards covers 4".
+If you’re 200 yards away, your dot covers 8".
+So again, the further away you are, the bigger your angle.

 That’s it!
 Okay, maybe you don’t have to be a math genius to solve that math equation.
 So, let’s put it into practice.
 You’re 600 yards away from your target; divide 600 yards by 100.
 Did you come up with 6?
 If not, you should probably refer yourself back to elementary school.
 If you, however, got 6, that means 1 MOA is 6" at 600 yards.